dabeaz/curio/README.rst

 A Complex Example
 -----------------

-The above example only illustrates a few basics--and emphasizes the fact that using Curio looks a lot like programming with threads.
+The above example only illustrates a few basics.
 You'll find Curio to be a bit more interesting if you try something more complicated.

 As an example, one such problem is that of making a client TCP connection on a dual IPv4/IPv6 network.
 On such networks, functions such as ``socket.getaddrinfo()`` return a series of possible connection endpoints.
 To make a connection, each endpoint is tried until one of them succeeds.
-However, serious performance problems arise if this is done as a purely sequential process as bad connection requests might take a considerable time to fail.
+However, serious usability problems arise if this is done as a purely sequential process since bad connection requests might take a considerable time to fail.
 It's better to try several concurrent connection requests and use the first one that succeeds.